f-dx/Awesome-Targeted-Individuals/README.md

 ## Agents of the system / Who they are?

+## RNM (Remote Neural Monitoring)

-## Remote Neural Monitoring (advanced brain control technology mind control for the masses, no implant needed)
+Advanced brain control technology mind control for the masses, no implant needed.
 There is no credible scientific evidence or public information to support the existence of a technology known as "remote neural monitoring" being used to track targeted individuals.
 The community is still in search for the answers.

-- [Microsoft](https://www.microsoft.com/) - Microsoft as an example.

 ## Self-protection guide